internetdrew/hackers-the-api/README.md

 # Hackers, The Unofficial Movie API

-An API based on the 1995 movie Hackers.
+An API based on the 1995 movie "Hackers".
 Get information on characters, organizations, hacks, quotes, and more.
 Inspired by the continued maintenance of [Cyberdelia NYC](https://www.cyberdelianyc.com/) and [Hackers Curator](https://hackerscurator.com/) by fellow fans. **Hack the planet!**

 ![Image from Hackers movie](./server/public/assets/hackers.jpg)